ON THE OLD TESTAMENT

 gentiles, and they will be trampled underfoot in the last days.

-Dan 9-13,14 – Daniel was speaking about his own people in his own time,
+Daniel 9-13,14 – Daniel was speaking about his own people in his own time,

-but what he said could go just as well for the church in the last days.
+but what he said could go just as well for the Church in the last days.

 God hadn’t judged the nation of Israel since the days of Moses and